tmtsoftware/csw-prototype/test/pkg/README.md

 while the command is running.

 TODO: Add the ability to pause and restart the queue, pause, cancel or abort a command, etc.
-Display a busy cursor and disable the form while the command is running.

 The following diagram shows the relationships of the various containers, assemblies and HCDs in this demo: